Can European shuttle diplomacy avert war in Ukraine?

 For Johnson’s government, the Ukraine crisis offers an opportunity to prove that post-Brexit Britain is still a force to be reckoned with on the global stage.

-The country’s decision to leave the E.U. limited its opportunities to be a transatlantic bridge.
-But Britain is still one of the dominant military powers in NATO and Europe, alongside the United States and France, and a member of the “Five Eyes” spy alliance.
+The country’s withdrawal from the E.U. limited its opportunities to be a transatlantic bridge.
+But Britain remains one of the dominant military powers in NATO and Europe, alongside the United States and France, and is a member of the “Five Eyes” intelligence alliance.

-Britain isn’t reliant on Russian gas the way some European countries are.
+Britain isn’t reliant on Russian natural gas as some European countries are.
 It gets about half of its gas from domestic fields in the North Sea, and it imports about a third from Norway.

 That “allows Britain a margin of freedom, of maneuverability,” said Jonathan Eyal, associate director at the Royal United Services Institute in London.

-But critics say the British government’s tough talk is undermined by the fact that London has long been a playground for Russian oligarchs, who pour billions into the property market.
+But critics say the British government’s tough talk is undermined by the fact that London has long been a playground for Russian oligarchs, who pour billions of dollars into the property market.

-Johnson’s ability to devote himself to the Ukraine crisis is also constrained by his situation at home in Britain.
-On Friday, he got a questionnaire from Scotland Yard, signaling that he is among those personally being investigated for participating in government parties that may have violated lockdown rules.
+Johnson’s ability to devote himself to the Ukraine crisis also is constrained by his situation at home in Britain.
+On Friday, he received a questionnaire from Scotland Yard, signaling that he is among those personally being investigated for participating in parties that may have violated pandemic lockdown rules.

-Adam reported from London.
-Morris reported from Berlin.
+Adam reported from London and Morris from Berlin.